axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/my-profile/index.rst

 Task list configuration
 ^^^^^^^^^^^^^^^^^^^^^^^

-This section has available options which help you to modified your personal Task list.
+This section has available options which help you to modify your personal Task list.
 These are options you can modify:

 .. table::